aery32/aery32-refguide/source/module_functions.rst

 Using internal device address
 '''''''''''''''''''''''''''''

 Both read and write functions can take an optional internal device address in their last param.
-Internal device address is the slave's internal register where to write the given byte.
-For example, the following snippet writes a byte ``0x04`` to slave register ``0x80``.
+Internal device address is the slave's internal register where data is written or read from.
+For example, the following snippet writes a byte ``0x04`` to the slave register (or in other words slave's internal address) ``0x80``.

 .. code-block:: c++